KIIS-FM: KKDJ/K-Double-I-S

 KRHM changed its call sign to KKDJ and flipped to contemporary hit radio (CHR, also known as Top 40) on April 15, 1971.
 The format lasted until 1975, when Combined Communications purchased KKDJ.
-The station's format was changed to adult contemporary on October 22, 1975 at 6:00 a.m., during Charlie Tuna's morning show when KKDJ began simulcasting with KIIS (1150 AM) with an on-air mock wedding, with KKDJ "marrying" KIIS.
-Meanwhile, KKDJ's call letters were changed to KIIS-FM.
+The station's format was changed to adult contemporary on October 22, 1975, at 6:00 am, during Charlie Tuna's morning show when KKDJ began simulcasting with KIIS (1150 AM) with an on-air mock wedding, with KKDJ "marrying" KIIS.
+Meanwhile, KKDJ's callsign was changed to KIIS-FM.
 The spelling of "K-I-I-S" instead of KISS was because it resembled the AM frequency: "1150" = "IIS".
-The new merged station was referred to as, "AM and FM, K-double-I-S."
+The new merged station was referred to as, "AM and FM, K-double-I-S".

 Making the transition from KKDJ to KIIS-FM were popular disc jockeys including Humble Harve, Jay Stevens, John Peters, Danny Martinez, and Charlie Tuna.
 Tuna, an iconic voice of Los Angeles radio, served as both program director and morning show host for KKDJ and KIIS-FM at the transition; he died in February 2016.
 In 1977, KIIS-FM hired Gary McKenzie as its news director; later, he went on to anchor at RKO Radio Networks and CBS.
 The AM and FM stations did simulcasts during the day while returning to two separate stations in the evening hours.